varigence/docs/bimlflex/getting-started/dimensional-model.md

 ## Detailed Steps

-The following detailed steps walks through the creation of the Dimensional Model from Data Vault
+The following detailed steps walk through the creation of the Dimensional Model from Data Vault

 ### Creating the source views for the dimensional model